trashgomi/mojique-translation/README.md

 To contribute, you should register for a GitHub account.
 Ideally, all translators should know how to create commits to this project - you can find out how using the [GitHub guides](https://guides.github.com/).
 Localizers and playtesters can get away with simply creating [issues](https://github.com/trashgomi/mojique-translation/issues) on this project as appropriate.

+### Communication

+We are currently using the [OMOORG discord](https://discord.gg/Zs3dgsP) to chat and co-operate.
+Please join us there.

 ### Donations

 It is possible that some of our contributors may wish to receive donations - but this isn't happening yet.
 We would have to decide whether this is feasible; how it can be managed; and methods of transfer.
 It may also not be okay to do without Aoi Kurage's blessing.